JJetmar/github-branch-suggestion-tempermonkey-script/README.md

 2. Click here for [installation of user script](https://github.com/JJetmar/sponsored-suggestions-facebook-block/raw/main/tampermonkey-sposu-fb-block.user.js).

-3. Go to any Shivtr hosted website and navigate to event detail.
-Mention two new buttons.

-## Features

-* Adds button for invitation of all members that signed for event via in-game script.

-* Allows to generate member structure for addon [Sponsored posts and suggestions Facebook block](https://github.com/JJetmar/sponsored-suggestions-facebook-block).
+3. Go to Facebook and seek for unwanted posts that should not appear anymore.